specialtas/techjobs-oo-java-graded-17/README.md

 or leave comments on areas that need to be re-addressed.

 The goal of the assignment is to reinforce object-oriented coding and best practices.
-Ask them about their experience extending `JobField`, for example.
+Ask them about their experience extending `org.launchcode.techjobs.oo.Location.JobField`, for example.
 Do they have an understanding of why this is a good idea or what benefits this offers?

 ### Appearance and Output: